BibliothecaDAO/RealmsWorld/README.md

-#  Atlas

-The center of the Loot on-chain game world.
-Your place for anything Realms and Loot releated.
+## Atlas - Open Source Marketplace for Loot and Realms
+Atlas is a comprehensive and interactive marketplace dedicated to the Loot and Realms ecosystem.
+It serves as a central hub for all activities, information, and transactions related to the Loot on-chain game world.
+Atlas is built on Next.js 13, utilizing server and client components to achieve high performance and scalability.

+#### Table of Contents
+- Getting Started
+- Development Guidelines
+- - Overview
+- - API Routes
+- - Server Components
+- Running the Development Server
+- Contributing
+- License

+### Getting Started
-First, run the development server:
+To start using Atlas, you need to run the development server:

 ```bash
 npm run dev